 LOCAL GOVERNMENT (ACCESS TO INFORMATION) ACT 1985

-List of appendices s attached to this paper:
+List of appendice es attached to this paper:

-Appendix 1 - Local Code of Corporate Governance: Gap Analysis
+Appendix 1 - Loca al Code of Corporate Governance: Gap Analysis

-Appendix 2 - Draft Governance Statement
+Appendix 2 - Draf t Governance Statement

-List of backgroun d documents (not attached):
+List of background nd documents (not attached):

 Proper Officer: Mike Clayton

 Contact Officer: The Finance Director & Treasurer

 Essex County Fire & Rescue Service, Kelvedon Park, London Road,

 Rivenhall, Witham CM8 3HB

 Tel: 01376 576000

 mike.clayton@essex-fire.gov.uk:

 Key Principle What we do Evidence of Compliance Assurance and Actions Principle 1 Focus on the purpose of the Authority and on outcomes for the community and creating and implementing a vision for Essex Set out a clear Service Strategy for the Authority Have a clear understanding of the community risks we manage through the Strategic Assessment of Risk Use our Integrated Risk Management Plan to explain how we reduce and respond to community risks and consult on our approach.
 Provide regular Performance Reports on key measures and an Annual Report.
 Publish external assessments of our performance.
 Work with Partners to deliver improvements to community safety.
-Service Strategy 2014-2019 Strategic Assessment of Risk 2013 Integrated Risk Management Plan Performance Report Annual Report Statement of Accounts Medium Term Financial Strategy Partnership Register Audit, Governance & Review Committee 2013 Peer Review and Action Plan Internal Audit Plan, Reports and follow up on recommendations Internal Audit Annual Report External Audit Governance Report and Management Letter Approval of Service Strategy by Essex Fire Authority - a new Strategy for the Authority will be brought forward in June 2016.
+Essex Fire Authority Strategy 2016-2020 Strategic Assessment of Risk 2016 Integrated Risk Management Plan 2016 Performance Report Statement of Accounts Medium Term Financial Strategy and Efficiency Plan Partnership Register Audit, Governance & Review Committee Sir Ken Knight review 2016 Internal Audit Plan, Reports and follow up on recommendations Internal Audit Annual Report External Audit Governance Report and Management Letter 2020 Programme and report on public consultation.

-Key Principle What we do Evidence of Compliance Assurance and Actions Key Principle Principle 2 Members and officers working together to achieve a common purpose with clearly defined functions and roles What we do Constitution sets out the roles and responsibilities of Members and Officers and defines Authority and Committee terms of reference.
+Key Principle What we do Evidence of Compliance Assurance and Actions Members and officers working together to achieve a common purpose with clearly defined functions and roles Constitution sets out the roles and responsibilities of Members and Officers and defines Authority and Committee terms of reference.
 Use Job Descriptions or Role Maps to define individual staff responsibilities.
 Have a clear, written scheme of delegation.
-Assurance and Actions Members Clerk and Monitoring Officer Treasurer Internal Audit Review of Governance SOLACE workshops undertaken in 2015/16 to re-define the relationship between Members and Officers.
 Have clearly defined roles for a Chief Fire Officer/Chief Executive, a Clerk and Monitoring Officer and the Treasurer as the Senior Finance Officer.
 Have a clear Service Strategy that flows down to Departmental Strategies and individual objectives.
-2020 Programme Board and workshops with representative bodies.
+Fire Authority Constitution Authority and Committee agendas.
+Papers and minutes Scheme of Delegation Job Descriptions Service and Departmental Strategies Appraisal Records 2020 Programme Board and workshops with representative bodies.
+Clerk and Monitoring Officer Treasurer Internal Audit Review of Governance SOLACE workshops undertaken in 2016 to re-define the relationship between Members and Officers.
+Sir Ken Knight review 2016